Abdusshh/VSB/vsb/databases/supabase/README.md

 ## Supported Features

+- Similarity metrics:
+  - Cosine similarity
-- Similarity metrics: Cosine similarity and Euclidean distance (L2)
+  - Euclidean distance (L2)
+  - Dot product (Maximum inner product)
 - Automatic index creation and optimization
 - Batch operations for insert, update, search, and delete
 - Metadata filtering

 ## Notes

-- The DotProduct similarity metric is not supported
 - Collections can be queried immediately after creation, but for optimal performance, indexing is performed after the population phase is complete
 - The default batch size is 1000 records